 As part of the annual compensation package, our Compensation Committee grants restricted Class A Common Stock to our executive officers.
 These awards are generally based on merit and third party survey data and vest over five years.
 Our Compensation Committee agreed to keep the number of shares generally fixed for the 2006, 2007 and 2008 compensation packages so that executives, like stockholders, will be directly impacted by changes in our stock price.
-For 2009, the number of shares of restricted stock granted was determined with the help of our outside compensation consultant and was designed to be competitive using general market data and the Compensation Peer Group.
-The Compensation Committee granted this same number of shares in 2010 and 2011.
-In addition to these regular awards, Ms. Pizzuto received a restricted stock grant worth approximately \$50,000 for their work on the Mode acquisition.
-Mr. Maltby also received a restricted stock grant worth approximately \$100,000 in recognition of his additional responsibilities overseeing Hub's truck brokerage business.
+For 2009, we reset the number of shares of restricted stock granted and generally held this number fixed for three years.
+In 2012, we started a new three year cycle.
+For 2012, the number of shares of restricted stock granted was determined with the help of our outside compensation consultant and was designed to be competitive using general market data and the Compensation Peer Group.
 These restricted shares are entitled to dividends to the same extent as ordinary shares, but the dividends are restricted to the same extent as the underlying security.
 Once the restricted stock vests, any dividends paid on that stock also vest.
 We do not have employment agreements with our executive officers.